Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/00-intro/01-purpose.md

 ### Client/Server Model
-In this chapter, we'll be living on the back end:
+In this chapter, Chapter 7, we'll be living on the back end:
 TODO: Need client server image with the server circled - PAUL

 ### Big Objectives